chrishuges/projectsWorkspace/README.md

 ## Troubleshooting

 These projects are in various stages of completion.
 While I try my best to ensure that all code and information provided here is correct, I do make mistakes.
-If you find an error or have a quesiton, please make a post in the [Issues](https://github.com/chrishuges/projectsWorkspace/issues) and I will do my best to address it.
+If you find an error or have a question, please make a post in the [Issues](https://github.com/chrishuges/projectsWorkspace/issues) and I will do my best to address it.